 Children with vesicoureteral reflux are managed with antibiotics and surveillance with periodic ultrasound and voiding cystogram.
 Children with an obstruction or blockage of the urinary tract may require surgical correction.
 In some babies, the evidence for obstruction is marginal or the degree of blockage is mild.
 In these babies, the tests might be repeated after a few months.

-A multicystic dysplastic kidney doesn’t work, but the opposite kidney is usually normal.
+A multicystic dysplastic kidney doesn’t function, but the opposite kidney is usually normal.
 There exists an argument about whether a multicystic kidney should be removed or left alone.
 Unless it is causing a problem with mass effect, pain or discomfort, and if is serially found to be enlarging during follow up raising suspicion of tumour or blockage, then nephrectomy (removal of the affected side kidney) is performed.
 Otherwise, it is usually left alone in infancy and followed-up with ultrasound at 6 months and a year after.
 Follow up to care opposite normal kidney is essential.

 Main Reasons for These Operations

 In some conditions such as Spina Bifida or posterior urethral valves or bladder exstrophy, the bladder becomes very small and holds the urine at high pressures.